-To becompletely fair to Yakult, I looked for more studies on the effectiveness of the L.c.S strain.
-Within minutes I had numerous papers that found the LcS strain to have a positive health affect.
+To be completely fair to Yakult, I looked for more studies on the effectiveness of the LcS strain.
+Within minutes I had numerous papers that found the LcS strain to have positive health effects.
 Some of these papers are listed below:

 I don't want to turn this article into a literature review.
-I simply included point 11 - Effectiveness - to show that the LcS Strain used by Yakult may not be for everyone.
-This article isn't intended to be an investigation on what are the best probiotic strands, but instead showcasing how simply eating naturally fermented foods is a better alternative to drinking processed probiotics.
+I simply included point number 11 regarding effectiveness to show that the LcS strain used by Yakult may not be for everyone.
+This article isn't intended to be an investigation on what are the best probiotic strains.
+But instead, it's showcasing how simply eating naturally unprocessed fermented foods is a better alternative to drinking highly processed probiotics.

-Do you drink daily Probiotic drinks?
-Were you aware of all the sugar in them?
+Do you drink daily probiotic drinks?
 And after reading this, will you continue to buy them?
 I'd love to know your thoughts after reading this blog.

 I was fortunate enough to be contacted by Yakult Australia in regards to this article.
-After some back and forth communciation - including me pressing them for explainations on their ingrediant and manufacturing decisions Yakult Australia decided to send me (and you readers) an offical statement in response to the questions I sent them and the statements made within this article.
+After some back and forth communication—including me pressing them for explanations on their ingredient and manufacturing decisions—Yakult Australia decided to send me (and my readers, like you) an official statement in response to the questions I sent them and the statements made within this article.